Free Tool

 How do I get email headers?

 In Gmail, open the email, click the three-dot menu and select Show Original.
 In Outlook, open the message, click File then Properties and copy the Internet Headers.
 In Apple Mail, select View then Message then All Headers.
-Copy the full header text and paste it into the Sherlock Email Header Analyzer.
+Copy the full header text and paste it into the Sherlock Forensics Email Header Analyzer.

 Can email headers be faked?